-In 2018, the Appointments and Corporate Governance Committee was still composed of Roberto Rao (acting as Chair), Antonella Guglielmetti and Mimi Kung.
-All the members are non-executive directors and possess the requisites of independence.
+In 2019 (and as at the date of this Report), the Appointments and Corporate Governance Committee was composed of Roberto Rao (acting as Chair), Antonella Guglielmetti and Mimi Kung.
+All of the members are non-executive directors and possess the requisites of independence.